 German and Ukrainian military personnel stand next to a Patriot air defense system during the visit of Ukrainian President Vladimir Zelensky and German Defense Minister Boris Pistorius to a military training ground in Germany, June 11, 2024.

-“All we can do is get used to the fact that this is the normal state of affairs.
+“All we can do is get used to the fact that this is a normal state of affairs.
 The winter period will be more difficult.
 But at the same time, I am confident that all critical infrastructure will be repaired.
 There will be heat, there will be water, the sewage system will work.
 But at the same time, July and August will be difficult due to air conditioning.
 Because cooling concerns not only people, but also businesses, for example, food production,” said Alexander Kharchenko, director of the Center for Energy Research.

 Energy experts warn that the current electricity shortage is still relatively mild.
 Stricter consumption restrictions should be expected in July.
 It is then that nuclear generation will reach its minimum production due to planned repairs, and electricity consumption will increase significantly on hot days.